Supported PV types

 The EFS CSI driver does not support snapshots, so CloudCasa backs up data on EFS volumes directly from the live volume.
 Caveats are the same as for NFS volumes (see below).

 The CSI driver for “AzureFile” PVs does support snapshot functionality and CloudCasa utilizes it to take snapshots.
-However, the CSI driver does NOT support automatic restores from snapshots.
+However, the CSI driver does NOT support automatic restores from snapshots for clusters with version 1.28 or less.
 Instead, one normally needs to perform the restore in the Azure portal or using the Azure CLI, which is obviously tedious and error prone.
 So CloudCasa supports automatic restores from AzureFile CSI snapshots by natively integrating with the Azure APIs.
-Note that the automatic restore feature requires subscription to a premium service plan.
+Note that clusters with version 1.29 or higher will have the CSI driver that supports automatic restores from snapshots and CloudCasa will utilize this functionality.

 Requirements:

-1. Ensure that the StorageClass used to provision the volumes has reclaimPolicy set to Retain.
+Ensure that the StorageClass used to provision the volumes has

 Limitations: